-Dénia is a diverse city with a rich past and a plethora of natural sites worth discovering!
+Dénia is a diverse city with a rich past and a plethora of natural sites for you to discover!
 The city has been influenced by several civilizations, including the Greeks, the Romans, as well as the French.

-The extravagant festivals and street parties of Dénia are really popular both with locals as well as international travelers and thrill-seekers!
+The extravagant festivals and street parties of Dénia are rather popular with locals and international travelers alike.

 Here are some of the best natural wonders and attractions in the city:

-- Tower of Gerro: defensive watchtower from the 16th century
+- Tower of Gerro: this is a defensive watchtower from the 16th century.

-- Ermitas de Conquista: 13-15th century hermitages used as places of worship
+- Ermitas de Conquista: they’re hermitages dating back to the 13-15th century CE and were used as places of worship.

-- Baix La Mar: picturesque neighborhood with low-rise buildings and maze-like alleys
+- Baix La Mar: this is a picturesque neighborhood with low-rise buildings and maze-like alleys.

-- Mount Montgó Natural Park: impressive mountain with awe-inspiring rock formations and hiking trails
+- Mount Montgó Natural Park: it’s an impressive mountain with awe-inspiring rock formations and hiking trails.

-- Cova Tallada: large sea cave great for snorkeling
+- Cova Tallada: this is a large sea cave and a great spot for snorkeling.

-- Castillo de Dénia: castle ruins and museum located on a hill overlooking the city of Dénia
+- Castillo de Dénia: castle ruins and a museum that are located on a hill overlooking the city of Dénia.

-- Toy Museum: museum dedicated to toy production in the area during the first half of the 20th century
+- Toy Museum: this museum is dedicated to local toy production during the first half of the 20th century CE.

-- Mercat Municipal de Dénia: local market for fresh fish, meat and vegetables
+- Mercat Municipal de Dénia: here, you can find local markets for fresh fish, meat and vegetables.

 Tip: the festival of Las Fallas taking place in March is one of the most impressive in Spain.
-Fireworks, street installations and parades create an invigorating experience!
-Find more information about festivals in Dénia.
+Fireworks, street installations and parades come together to create an invigorating experience!

 Visiting the Tower of Gerro in Dénia by bicycle